thegooddocsproject/templates/base-template/about-base-template.md

 * {doctype}-template.md:
     * Provides document headings, structure, common text, and specific writing tips for a specific &lt;doctype>.
-    * Writing tips focus on the “what” to include and not the “how”, “why”.
+    * Writing tips focus on the "what” to include and not the "how”, "why”.
 * about-{doctype}-template.md:
     * Provides further guidance related to the use of the template.
-It focuses on the “how”, “why” and where applicable, references background theory.
+It focuses on the "how”, "why” and where applicable, references background theory.
 It covers topics like:
         * The target audience for this doctype.
         * Checklists of goals to achieve.
         * Priorities of different quality metrics for this doctype.